leonstel/leonstel.github.io/blogs/gmap3.md

 }
 ```

-So what the hell did I just see?
-Step by step
+So what the hell did I just read?

+#### Step by step

 1\.
-Some code want to listen to a state's property of choice
+Some code wants to listen to a state's property of choice
 ```
 Store.changed('prop1').subscribe(val => {});
 ```
 2\.
-Store changed returns an piped observable stream
+The Store's `changed()` returns an piped observable stream.

 `pipe` is able to chain multiple operators together to manipulate the observable's stream.

 For example you could switch to another observable when a specific value gets passed through the stream.
-Or you could filter a stream, only let this stream reach the listeners if value === 5.
+Or you could filter a stream to only let this stream reach the listeners if its passing `value === 5.`

 ```
 // src/app/store.ts